Bayda, Libya: Agriculture

-Cultivated plants include many fruit trees, including apples, grapes, nuts, and other fruits estimated at about four million trees, as well as many medicinal and herbal plants, such as thyme, wandering herb Alkhalap, and rosemary.
+Cultivated plants include many fruit trees, including apples, grapes, nuts, and other fruits estimated at four million trees, as well as many medicinal and herbal plants, such as thyme, wandering herb Alkhalap, and rosemary.
 In the past the mountains probably also had the Silphium plant, which was treasured in antiquity but is now believed to be extinct.
 Honey is also found in this region, due to the abundance of herbs.
 Bozharh is a center for the production of honey, for which Jabal al Akhdar is famous.
 The finest honey comes from bees which feed on the thyme and lotus plants.
 Honey is also extracted from the chammari or strawberry plant, Arbutus unedo, which blooms in the months of December and January.
 Honey-murr from the cove region has proved to be useful for the treatment of liver diseases, such as diabetes.

 Climate

 The city of Bayda has a mild Mediterranean climate (Csb, according to the Köppen climate classification) with an average annual precipitation of 540 mm.
 It is famous for recurring snow falls and heavy rains, where the temperature rises in the summer time to 30 C, but in the winter snow and freezing temperatures can occur.
 The city is in a Mediterranean-Berber/Arab area about 241 km south of Crete, and is referred to as the City of Snow, which distinguishes it from the rest of the cities of Libya.
-The altitude added to the northern location sustains the nival precipitation (even if hardly accumulates), different from other near coastal areas.
+The altitude added to the northern location sustains the nival precipitation (even if hardly accumulates), different from other nearby coastal areas.
 The region of Jabal al-Akhda is characterized by a moderate climate, being cooler in the winter with an average annual rainfall of about 540 mm.